lukcic/devops/AWS/SysAdmin/SSM.md

 Rate control - how much instances will run script simultaneously or manual stop execution of command if X errors occurs.

-### SSM Parameter Store
-Securely store configuration and secrets in AWS.
-Optional encryption (KMS).
-Version tracking.
-Integration with CloudFormation and CloudWatch Events.
-Hierarchy of stored secrets - path in name eg. “/my-app/dev/db-pass”.

-Pricing:
-Standard - free. max 10k parameters (4KB).
-Pay only for high output of API.
-Advanced - 0.05$ per parameter.
-Max 100k (8KB).
-Parameters policies.

- Policies - create TTL of parameters (passwords).

-Parameters types:
-* string
-* string list
-* secure string

-Accessing parameters by CLI:
-`aws ssm get-parameters —names /my-app/dev/db-pass /my-app/prod/db-url`

-`—with-decryption`
-will check if user got KSM keys and if yes, will return decrypted secret

-`aws ssm get-parameters-by-path —path /my-app/dev --recursive` will return all parameters from given path

 ### SSM State Manager
 Automate the process of keeping your instances in state that you defined.
 Used for eg. updating/patching OS.
 Uses SSM Documents to create Association (eg. SSM document to configure CloudWatch Agent.
+Integration with CloudTrail
+* bootstrap instances with specific software start-up
+* download and update agents on a definid schedule
+* configure network settings
+* join instances to Windows domain
+* patch instances
+* run scripts

 State Manager Association
 * defines the state that you want to maintain, eg. port 22 must be closed
 * specify a schedule when the configuration is applied

+Hte State Manager is really just a service to run a Command or Automation Document on schedule.

 ### SSM Inventory